 My Daddy, Floyd Otto Spencer

-Continued from: “My Memoir Backstory: My Father, Floyd Otto Spencer — Fundamentalist Mormon Polygamist and LeBaron Cult Member, Parts 1–5
+Continued from: “My Memoir: My Father, Floyd Otto Spencer — Fundamentalist Mormon Polygamist and LeBaron Cult Member, Parts 1–5

 “Like all the arts, the Science of Deduction and Analysis